 SLOs and SLIs: How do I go about it?

-Negotiate SLO targets with the team so that, once SLIs are in place, rules and alerts
+- Negotiate SLO targets with the team so that, once SLIs are in place, rules and alerts can be created.

 SLO Statement